 Seven months after the 1994 genocide, most Rwandans were still struggling to come to terms with the slaughter of nearly a million of their compatriots.
-How does a society cope with the murder of nearly one in five of its citizens?
+How does a society cope when it loses one in five of its own citizens?

 Last spring, 1.5 million people were slaughtered.
 The genocide in Rwanda was well-planned.
 It was systematic.
 It was efficient.
 Machetes were the main weapon in the slaughter of one out of every five Rwandans.
 Most of the victims were Tutsis.
 60 percent were children.